 - Workers contact the union and meet with a union organizer.

-- If between 40 per cent and 50 per cent of the workers sign membership cards, the New Brunswick Labour and Employment Board will hold a vote to see if workers want a union.*
+- If between 40 per cent and 60 per cent of the workers sign membership cards, the New Brunswick Labour and Employment Board (NBLEB) may hold a vote to see if workers want a union.

-- The LEB holds a secret ballot vote.
+- The NBLEB holds a secret ballot vote.
 Anyone who is in the bargaining unit the union applied to represent can vote.
-If the majority (50%+1) of workers who cast ballots vote to unionize, the union is certified.
+If the majority of workers who cast ballots vote to unionize, the union is certified.

 - The union will serve notice to your employer to begin bargaining your first contract.